1712n/dn-institute/content/attacks/posts/2023-11-23-HecoBridge.md

 ## Timeline

-   - **November 22, 2023 at 10:06 Coordinated Universal Time:** Initial [funds transfer](https://etherscan.io/block/18626577) begins.
+   - **November 22, 2023 at 10:06 UTC:** Initial [funds transfer](https://etherscan.io/block/18626577) begins.
-   - **November 22, 2023 at 10:56 Coordinated Universal Time:** Heco Bridge begins the process of moving recovery funds into [wallet.](https://etherscan.io/address/0x18709e89bd403f470088abdacebe86cc60dda12e)
+   - **November 22, 2023 at 10:56 UTC** Heco Bridge begins the process of moving recovery funds into [wallet.](https://etherscan.io/address/0x18709e89bd403f470088abdacebe86cc60dda12e)
+   - **November 22, 2023 at 11:23 UTC:** In an X post, PeakShield announces a Heco Bridge [withdrawal](https://twitter.com/PeckShieldAlert/status/1727286692489679360) of 10,145 ETH.
-   - **November 22, 2023 at 12:34 Coordinated Universal Time:** Justin Sun announces the attack in an X post.
-He states all withdrawals and deposits have been temporarily [suspended](https://twitter.com/justinsuntron/status/1727304656622326180) and HTX will compensate for the losses from its hot wallet.
+   - **November 22, 2023 at 12:34 UTC:** Justin Sun announces the attack in an X post.
+He states all withdrawals and deposits have been temporarily [suspended,](https://twitter.com/justinsuntron/status/1727304656622326180) and HTX will compensate for the losses from its hot wallet.
+   - **November 24, 2023 at 14:55 UTC:** Justin Sun announces in an X post an [airdrop](https://twitter.com/justinsuntron/status/1728064872632795480) will be initiated for user assets.
    - **December 4, 2023:** [Postmortem Analysis](https://olympixai.medium.com/heco-bridge-hack-analysis-64cffda76684) is posted on Medium by Olympix.

 ## Security Failure Causes